JERROME DERRADJI PRESENTS: KILL YOURSELF DANCING-THE STORY OF SUNSET RECORDS INC.1985-1988.

 1986 saw Sunset Records Inc. release even more music.
 No wonder.
 House was at the peak of its popularity.
 Chicago was the house capital of the world.
 It was like a gold-rush, with record companies mining for house gold.
 One of the men providing Sunset Records Inc. gold was Marc Warren.
 He wasn’t just an artist, but like Miguel Garcia, in charge of A&R. In 1986, he released Club Mix of The Way To My Heart, where new wave, electro, soul, disco and funk are combined to create another irresistible uptempo dancer.
 It’s helped no end by Pepper Gomez’s vocal which can only be described as sultry and extremely sensual.
 Pepper Gomez been inspired by seventies soul and disco as she delivers a coquettish and sexy vocal.
 The other track Marc Warren contributes to Jerome Derradji Presents: Kill Yourself Dancing – The Story Of Sunset Records Inc. Chicago 1985-89 is Rock The Nation, which was remixed By Kenny Jason.

 Boom Boom and Master Plan released Face The Music in 1986.
 Both the original and the Dub version.
-Produced by Master Plan, mixed by Matt Warren and with Pepper Gomez adding the vocal, it’s Sunset Record Inc’s A-Team.
+Produced by Master Plan, mixed by Matt Warren and with Pepper Gomez adding an alluring and soulful vocal, it’s Sunset Record Inc’s A-Team.
 Sharp stabs of synths and thunderous drums provide the backdrop for the vocals.
 They’re best described as house meets the Human League.
 The result is a glorious slice of dramatic, anthemic music.

 As 1987 dawned, house music had become a musical phenomenon.
 The record buying public’s appetite for house hadn’t diminished.
 Far from it.
 Instead it was growing.
 What had started underground, was becoming a mainstream musical scene.
 Suddenly big record companies wanted a slice of the action.
 What they didn’t have were people on the ground who knew the scene inside out.
 If they did, they’d have been able to sign artists like White Knight, Ben Hays and Hex Complex, who released singles during 1987.
 This was one of Sunset Record Inc’s best years.
 They’d matured as a label and so had their artists.